-1. Set your mouse cursor outside the map, right-click and select “View source” option.
+1. Set your mouse cursor outside the map, right-click and select the “View source” option.

 You should receive the HTML code, that builds this Google Map page (Pic.
 12).

-2. Select a whole HTML code from this web source and copy.
+2. Select a whole HTML code from this web source and copy it.

-At the outcome you should have a new .html file sorted with different colours depends on the code.
+At the outcome, you should have a new .html file sorted with different colors depending on the code.
 (Pic.
 15).

 center: new google.maps.LatLng(51, -1), zoom: 10, maxZoom: 21, mapTypeId: google.maps.MapTypeId.SATELLITE,